 Red Star holds a BFA from Montana State University, Bozeman, and an MFA in sculpture from University of California, Los Angeles.
 She lives and works in Portland, OR.

 Kidspace is a child-centered art gallery and hands-on studio (ArtBar) presenting exhibitions and educational experiences in collaboration with leading artists.
 Wendy Red Star’s exhibition continues a 20-year tradition of the program to focus on contemporary social issues and expand notions of art and art materials.

 Core education funding is provided by the W.L.S.
 Spencer Foundation.

-Additional support is provided by anonymous (2); James Attwood and Leslie Williams; Berkshire Taconic Community Foundation and its following funds: The Cooper Meadow Fund, The Gateway Fund, and The William J. and Margery S. Barrett Fund; Joyce Bernstein and Lawrence Rosenthal; Guido’s Fresh Marketplace; Charles H. Hall Foundation; the Arthur I. and Susan Maier Fund, Inc.; Mass Cultural Council; and Bessie Pappas Charitable Foundation.
+Additional support is provided by anonymous (2); Berkshire Bank; Berkshire Taconic Community Foundation and the Adams Cheshire Educational Partnership, Cooper Meadow Fund, Gateway Fund, and William J. and Margery S. Barrett Fund; Joyce Bernstein and Lawrence Rosenthal; Guido’s Fresh Marketplace; the Arthur I. and Susan Maier Fund, Inc.; and Mass Cultural Council.

 Wendy Red Star, Peelatchiwaaxpáash / Medicine Crow (Raven), 2014.